MartinEesmaa/VVCEasy/README.md

 Installation: Go to releases and download latest version.

 VVCEasy is not yet finished.
 I'm trying to work with codes.
 I'm not good coding programming, just simple coding.
 Sorry to say that.
-I will give update, once I release news.
+I will give update once I release news.

 Windows source run: RUNVVCEASY.bat

 Note to Mac and Linux of o266player VLC: Sorry Mac and Linux users :(, on macOS 10.15.6, I tried build, but it failed, you can have a look for Stack Overflow: https://bit.ly/3GTtNTJ
 On Linux, it won't support of VLC (o266player build).
-If you want to run VLC (o266player version), you have to run Windows only for virtual machine or your real computer.
+If you want to run VLC (o266player version), you must run Windows only for virtual machine or your real computer.

 # Donate to me using cryptocurrency